owncast/owncast.github.io/docs/plugins/permissions.md

 ### `events.emit`

-Grants `owncast.events.emit(eventType, payload)`: emit a custom event that other plugins can subscribe to via `on: { ... }`.
+Grants `owncast.events.emit(eventType, payload)`: emit a custom event that the host namespaces with your plugin slug before dispatching it.
+Subscribers use `<plugin-slug>.<eventType>`.
 Subscribing to events emitted by other plugins does not require a permission.

 ### `http.serve`